isabella232/docs-13/docs/api/API_relay.md

 This is an example mutation:
 ```
 mutation {
-  createArtist(name:"Cat Stevie", slug:"cat-stevie") {
+  createArtist(input: {name: "Cat Stevie", slug: "cat-stevie", clientMutationId: "abc123"}) {
+    artist {
       id
       name
       slug
     }
   }
+}
 ```

+Every mutation has to include the `clientMutationId` argument.
+If you are running the mutation in the API EXPLORER, you can choose some arbitrary value like `clientMutationId: "abc123"` for this argument.
+If you run a mutation with Relay, the `clientMutationId` is automatically filled by Relay.

-!!! hint ""
+!!! note
-    Note: The subselection of fields cannot be empty.
+    The subselection of fields cannot be empty.
 If you have no specific data requirements, you can always select id as a default.

 ### Modifying entries
 For every content model in your project, there are different mutations to _create_, _update_ and _delete_ entries.